tommy-couzens/primer-inspired-animations/natural-selection/readme.md

     energy: energy per timestep = speed^2
     sense: sensing distance.
 Once it senses food it runs straight towards it Food count variable

+"each time a creature replicates, there is a chance that a mutation will give a creature a slightly lower or slightly higher speed"

+added mutations, but creatures are moving at different speeds when they shoudn't be, and get slower when in range of food